vikrantmehta123/iitm-pdsa-leet-code/Week 4.md

 ### 6.1 Using BFS

+**🎯 Understanding the Test Cases:**

+We have not discussed test cases as it is an easy problem.

 📚 **Problem Overview:**

 We need to figure out if we can go from a source node to a destination node.
 This is a reachability problem in a graph.
-We know we can use *BFS* or *DFS* on an adjacency list or a matrix for reachability problem
+We know we can use *BFS* or *DFS* on an adjacency list or a matrix for reachability problem.

 Can you convert the given `edges` list into an adjacency list or an adjacency matrix representation?
 - We have a list of edges where each `edges[i] = [u, v]` shows an edge between nodes `u` and `v`.